ankane/blazer/README.md

 ## Forecasting

-Blazer has experimental support for two different forecasting methods.
+Blazer supports for two different forecasting methods.
 [Example](https://blazer.dokkuapp.com/queries/18-forecast?forecast=t)

 A forecast link will appear for queries that return 2 columns with types timestamp and numeric.